 For our 5 top picks, we used a data-driven startup scouting approach to identify the most relevant solutions globally.
 The Global Startup Heat Map below highlights 5 interesting examples out of 642 relevant solutions.
 Depending on your specific needs, your top picks might look entirely different.

-Vehicle-to-Grid (V2G) technology allows car batteries to charge or discharge based on nearby energy production or consumption.
+V2G technology syncs the charging of car batteries with on-site energy production.
 V2G and smart power grids combine to deliver smart metering, dynamic pricing, automated control, and real-time information exchange.
 Electric vehicles (EVs) then serve as mobile power plants that transfer electrical energy to the power grid, if necessary.
 Therefore, V2G promotes the use of renewable energy to mitigate climate change.

 Canadian startup Ossiaco manufactures home and EV chargers integrated with solar energy.
 The charger provides power during blackouts by using a Vehicle-to-Home (V2H) or Vehicle-to-Grid (V2G) transmission, a digital bi-directional inverter rectifier.
 They use proprietary power conversion technology, PUC5, to develop the dcbel Power Boost, a home EV charger that is capable of providing a range of 100km after just one hour of charging.
 Their system uses micro-forecasting to optimize charging and shifts energy sources to avoid peak tariffs for home energy use.

 Small, modular, and decentralized energy systems let end-users control costs, operational risk, and carbon emissions.
 To offer on-site energy supply, startups advance solar photovoltaics (PVs), combined heat and power, diesel and natural gas generators, microturbines, and fuel cells.
 Such a supply ensures facilities reliably meet their generation requirements and achieve energy independence.